Prosperity from oil industry

-Materials for mosque were brought from all over the world – marble from Italy, granite – from China, chandeliers – from England, carpets from Saudi Arabia.
-During the construction many millions were spent and whole area in the centre of Bendar Seri Begawan was transformed beyond recognition.
+Materials for the mosque were brought from all over the world – marble from Italy, granite – from China, chandeliers – from England, carpets from Saudi Arabia.
+During the construction, many millions were spent and the whole area in the center of Bendar Seri Begawan was transformed beyond recognition.

 Works were completed in 1958 and the result was very impressive: the enormous, white and unusual building became the main landmark in the capital of Brunei and soon after – its most popular tourist destination.
 This beautiful structure was named after Sultan Omar Ali Saifuddien III – builder of modern Brunei.